YuryStrozhevsky/YuryStrozhevsky/README.md

 # Yury Strozhevsky

 ### Bio
 Was born in 1976, professional developer since 1998.
 Working in on secirity-related projects since 2003.
+Currently work as a freelancer (remote jobs only).

 ### Skills
 - Senior C++ developer (using it since 1995, got certified by Brainbench in 2005 as "C++ Master Degree")